aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-08- Kinect Fusion for 3-D reconstruction_part_2.md

 ## So, whats next?

 I hope this post is able to give a brief idea on the major features of Kinect Fusion and the technical aspects related to the algorithm.
-So in the next set of posts will cover the following aspects:
+So, the next set of posts will cover the following aspects:

 + Explain the YAK (yet another Kinect Fusion) package which includes details on ROS architecture for this package.
 [YAK is a package](https://github.com/AustinDeric/yak) published by Austin Deric on a GPU-driven ROS wrapper for implementing Kinect Fusion using TSDFs.